faiz-gh/monke-exercise/README.md

 ## Description

-This is a simple backend exercise that uses Node.js and Express.js to create a server that serves JSON as a response to a REST API calls.
+This is a backend server template that uses Node.js and Express.js to create a server that serves JSON as a response to a REST API calls.
+Postgresql is used as the database and Knex.js is used as the query builder.
+Docker is used to configure the environment and run the database.

 ## Instructions